 We had a nice breakfast this morning.
 Not all the truffle had found its way onto the pasta, so a few slices were steeped in a bottle of olive oil while the remainder sat in an airtight box enveloping some eggs with a miasma of flavour.

-There is no better way to start the day than truffled eggs on some toast drizzled with home-truffled oil – though the Race Marshal thinks grilled matsutake would come close.
+There is no better way to start the day than truffled eggs on some toast drizzled with home-truffled oil – though the Captain thinks grilled matsutake would come close.
 These wonderful mushrooms are Japan’s answer to the truffle – and can cost $1,000 a pound in Tokyo.
+One must be grateful that the Emperor’s Edict of March 11th, 1863 to ‘expel all foreigners’ has been rescinded.
 But the fact that matsutake also grow wild in the forests here led us to speculate as to how the species had reached the North-West.

 Matsutake spores might have come in on the breeze: in the Pacific War, the Imperial Japanese Army released balloons from Japan which floated on the prevailing wind across to the West Coast.
 These ‘fire balloons’ carried 15 kg of explosives in what were at the time the longest-range attacks in the history of warfare.
 They were largely ineffective – though six people died in Oregon when the children of a family out for a picnic in the woods saw one of these big balloons and started to kick it around.
 The family is are buried in Port Angeles, north of Seattle, near the memorial to Raymond Carver; around the site of their deaths, in Oregon, remorseful Japanese have planted flowering cherry trees.